malrase/malrase.github.io/source/_posts/2014-07-07-day-trip-to-kutna-hora.markdown

 After we had explored the cathedral, we started our journey back to Prague.
 Rather than walk the 40 minutes back to Kutná Hora hl. n., we went to the station in the centre of town – Kutná Hora město.
 It's tiny and rural, without any real platforms.
 There's a shuttle train that runs between this station and the main station.
 When we arrived, the next train was in 40 minutes(!), and we didn't have much choice but to wait for it.
 We changed at the main station to a train to Kolín.
 From Kolín to Prague we ended up on the Berlin train, an EC-class train.
 It was slightly nicer than the R-class we took on the way there, but not by much.
 It ended up taking us about two hours for the return journey.
 I'd recommend timing your trip back carefully.

 All in all it was a pretty nice day trip.
-If you're travelling around the Czech Republic, or you're staying in Prague for a while and want to get out of the city, I'd recommend it.
+If you're travelling around the Czech Republic, or you're staying in Prague for a while and want to get out of the city, it's a fun thing to do.